rjfaust/cmps3360/syllabus.md

 At least once per week we will have a group, in-class activity.
 Students will be split into groups to work on the activity for 15-20 minutes, and share with the class for another 5-10, depending on the activity.
 Groups will generally brainstorm and record their in-class responses to the activites in a Google Doc in the course drive.
 After class, students will be required to submit their final responses **individually** on Canvas.
 These activities will largely be graded for completeness, provided that students made an effort in their responses.

 Additionally, attendence will be recorded through TopHat.
 It will be taken at the start of class and will close after approximately 10 minutes.
 Students who attend class and participate will receive credit for the class.
 Attendance alone does not guarantee credit for a class.
 Students who are disruptive, late, unwilling to participate, and/or distracted by their devices may not receive credit for the class.
-Students will be allowed 3 un-excused absences, no questions asked.
+Students will be allowed 3 unexcused absences, no questions asked.
 Beyond that, absences will only be excused for exceptional circumstances, with appropriate documentation.

 ### Quizzes
 Each week students will be given a short quiz to review the weeks material, ahead of the lab session on Friday.
 These quizzes must be completed by Thursday, 11:59pm each week.
 The material for these quizzes includes the weeks lecture, as well as the lab for that week.
 This means that students should read the labs prior to completing the quiz.